Updated 2026-03-30

 Our Verdict: ADP vs Merrill

 ADP Retirement Services wins this comparison with a score of 8.1/10 vs 8.0/10.
-ADP excels with seamless payroll integration, making it the stronger choice for most investors in this matchup.
+ADP excels with direct payroll integration, making it the stronger choice for most investors in this matchup.
 However, the best choice ultimately depends on your specific needs, employer plan availability, and investment preferences.

 Full ADP Review Full Merrill Review